Counterfeit MicroSD Cards

 - Avoid buying MicroSD cards from online shopping marketplaces such as AliExpress, Wish, Temu & Shein.

-- Some name brands like Sandisk, Samsung and Kingston have official online stores to buy genuine MicroSD cards directly from them.
-Other name brands will typically have a list of authorised sellers on their website.
+- Some name brands like Sandisk and Samsung have official online stores to buy genuine MicroSD cards directly from them.
+Other name brands will typically have a list of authorised sellers on their website:

 - Sandisk: Online Store — Authorised Sellers